 Lenses on night vision googles will magnify, filter or adjust the imagery coming through the filters.
 Essentially, the resolution of your night vision googles determines the quality of the imagery that reaches your eye.
 For this reason, higher resolution is always preferable although more expensive.

 Another factor that comes into play with the devices’ visuals is detection range.
-This also varies from device to device, and as with most tech gadgets you get what you pay for.
+Viewing range also varies from device to device, and as with most tech gadgets you get what you pay for.

 A night vision device’s ability to detect objects will play a large role in the functionality of your scope.
 Some scopes have limited detection ranges while others can provide visuals on objects or spaces over extremely long ranges.

-The detection range that you need from your goggles will depend largely on the nature of your hunting.
+The detection and viewing range that you need from your night vision goggles will depend largely on the nature of your hunting.
 If your targets are usually further away then a higher detection range is obviously needed.
 If you hunt across shorter more compact areas, then a lower detection range would suffice.

 Mounting options are important to consider when looking for night vision goggles to invest in.
 This isn’t an ability that is always standard with night vision scopes, particularly more affordable ones.